d-bl/MAE-gf/docs/about-us.md

 My lace-making got a tremendous boost when I joined lacegroup De Waaier.
 I started taking classes in different styles including modern lace.
 Inspired by "Hollandsche kant" I started to experiment with the rose-ground, using onorthodox stitches like "cross only" or "do nothing".
 Also, I joined the units of the rose ground with plaits.
 These works were published in the "Kantbrief", the magazine from the dutch lace-society LOKK.

-I studied Mathematics at Technical University Eindhoven.
-I work as database-designer.
+I studied Mathematics at Technical University Eindhoven and work as database-designer.

 ***